ikt32/GTAVManualTransmission/doc/README.md

 * `1`: Mod info available for other mods

 ## `[HUD]`
 Some info you can enable or disable at will.
 It's pretty self-explanatory.
-If some element is unwanted, it can be shifted off-screen by making the X and/or Y value 1.00 or more.

 * Gear: Current gear
 * GearTopColor: Color for when the top gear is reached